 Determine the 10-year risk of hard ASCVD, i.e., myocardial infarction, stroke, or death due to coronary heart disease or stroke.

-ASCVD Risk Calculator (2013 ACC/AHA)
+“`htmlASCVD Risk Calculator

-Interpretation of 10-Year ASCVD Risk Score
+Estimated 10-Year ASCVD Risk

-- Low Risk: < 5%
+- Low risk< 5%

-- High Risk: ≥ 20%
+- High risk≥ 20%

 How to interpret the result (quick guide)